-It was followed-up by Carhart-Harris et al. (2017) where they looked at the effects 6-months later (and added 8 patients).
-And by Roseman et al. (2018) which looked at the influence of the quality of the experience and its prediction on outcomes.
-And by Watts et al. (2017) which looked at the therapeutic mechanisms.
+It was followed up by Carhart-Harris et al. (2017) who looked at the effects 6-months later (and added 8 patients).
+And Roseman et al. (2018) looked at the influence of the quality of the experience and its prediction on outcomes.
+Watts et al. (2017) explored the therapeutic mechanisms.

 “Here, we aimed to investigate the feasibility, safety, and efficacy of psilocybin in patients with unipolar treatment-resistant depression”

 “The acute effects of psilocybin were well tolerated by all of the patients and no serious or unexpected adverse events occurred.
 Mean self-rated intensity of psilocybin experience was 0·51 (SD 0·36) for the low-dose session and 0·75 (0·27) for the high-dose session (difference 0·24 [95% CI 0·06–0·41], Z –2·4, p=0·019).

 The most common adverse events were transient anxiety (mostly mild) during drug onset (n=12), transient confusion or thought disorder (n=9), mild and transient nausea (n=4), and transient headache (n=4; table 2).
 These adverse events were expected psychological effects of psilocybin.
 Subacute headache typically presented 1 day after the psilocybin session and subsided after 1–2 days.
 Paranoia presented in only one patient, but this was mild and transient.
 No prolonged psychotic symptoms were observed in any of the patients.
 One patient contacted the study psychiatrists during the 3 months of follow-up due to the deterioration of their depression and was referred to their general practitioner.